Source code for mdvtools.project_router

 [docs] def route(self, rule: str, **options: Any) -> Callable: def decorator(f: Callable) -> Callable: """As of this writing, the rules in server.py all have one or zero dynamic parts. i.e. all of our view_func have 0 or 1 arguments.
 We use route keys which are regex patterns to match the subpath and parse out the dynamic parts.
 We should also ignore any query parameters in the subpath (trailing '/' in generic overall route does this).
 We have a further issue with '/' matching all routes, so we use f'^{rule}$' to match the full path. """ # would be nice to re-use logic from Flask's routing, but it's a bit complex to use out of context # from werkzeug.routing import Rule rule_re = re.compile(re.sub(r"<.*?>", "(.*)", f"^{rule}$")) # rather than just add the callable f, we add (f, permissionsFlags) # where permissionsFlags are something passed in options self.routes[rule_re] = (f, options) return f return decorator

-[docs] class SingleProjectShim: def __init__(self, app: Flask) -> None:
+[docs] class SingleProjectShim(ProjectBlueprintProtocol): def __init__(self, app: Flask) -> None:

 [docs] self.app = app